-Katy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Katy is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Katy who work in management occupations (14.64%), office and administrative support (13.68%), and personal care services (8.12%).
+Unlike some cities, Katy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Katy are a mix of both white- and blue-collar jobs.
+Overall, Katy is a city of service providers, managers, and professionals.
+There are especially a lot of people living in Katy who work in management occupations (12.69%), office and administrative support (11.57%), and maintenance occupations (8.37%).

 Also of interest is that Katy has more people living here who work in computers and math than 95% of the places in the US.

-The population of Katy is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.24% of adults in Katy have a bachelor's degree or even advanced degree.
+The citizens of Katy are very well educated compared to the average community in the nation: 34.84% of adults in Katy have a bachelor's degree or even advanced degree.

-The per capita income in Katy in 2010 was $31,617, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $126,468 for a family of four.
+The per capita income in Katy in 2010 was $32,419, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $129,676 for a family of four.
 However, Katy contains both very wealthy and poor people as well.

 Katy is an extremely ethnically-diverse city.
 The people who call Katy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Katy residents report their race to be White, followed by Black or African-American.
 Katy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.50% of the city’s residents.
-Important ancestries of people in Katy include German, Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 29.05% of the city’s residents.
+Important ancestries of people in Katy include German, English, Irish, Nigerian, and Italian.

 The most common language spoken in Katy is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and African languages.